 The following is a list of tools required for installing artificial grass on concrete:

 An important step when laying artificial grass on concrete is ensuring the concrete surface is in good shape.
 You want to make sure that there are no cracks larger than a 1/2" in thickness and that the surface is as smooth and level as possible.
 Fill any cracks larger than a 1/2" with a concrete filler as well as any craters or holes.
 The artificial grass will hide some small imperfections in the concrete but it will show cracks or craters that aren't addressed.
-If the concrete is compromised you may need to remove the concrete and start from scratch.
+If the concrete is compromised you may need to remove the concrete and start from scratch or consider installing artificial grass deck tiles.

 Any loose debris including dirt, concrete pieces, weeds or moss should be removed by spraying or scrubbing the surface until it's clean.
 A push broom or bristle brush will work best along with a garden hose or pressure washer for a really deep clean.
 A clean surface will help ensure that weeds and moss don't develop over time and will create a better surface for gluing the grass to the concrete.
 After cleaning with water, allow the concrete to dry and then reexamine for any areas that either need filling or levelling.